vl2g/exercises/README.md

 # exercises

-Task 1: Python programming tutorial links and some exercise
+Task 1: LaTex, html, and Website, github.

-Exercise 1.1:
+Exercise 1.1: Create your own website in github.io.
+Exercise 1.2: Prepare resume in LaTex.
+Exercise 1.3: Learn github push/pull/commit etc. Create a code repo from your previous work.